Let’s be honest.

 Gain valuable information about the theories and secrets behind your favorite poker games; five-card draw, seven-card stud, hold’em, lowball draw, and finally razz.

-Learn about the basics of poker from the ground up, beginning with its theories.
+Learn the basics of poker from the ground up, beginning with its theories.
 Understanding their implications, and then finally how it can affect your play either positively or negatively.

 Figure out the art of deception, raising, slow-playing, how to know what position you are in, psychological play, and heads-up play.
 These are all necessary skills that professional players have had to develop in order to be successful.